bowmanjd/pstalk/slides/slides.md

 A Powershell command is called a cmdlet.
 Which is a silly name but is great for targets web searches, since no other shell calls them that.

 Cmdlets follow a naming convention of verb-noun.
 Do this to that.
+Like Import-Csv, Add-Content

 -->